Civil war 1983-2009

-The civil conflict between the Sri Lankan government and the Liberation Tigers of Tamil Eelam (LTTE) lasted more than 26 years and ended in May 2009.
+The civil conflict between the Sri Lankan government and the Liberation Tigers of Tamil Eelam (LTTE) ended in May 2009, having lasted more than 26 years and resulting in the deaths of 80,000–100,000 people.
 The United Nations (UN) reports that both sides committed violations of international human rights law and international humanitarian law during the conflict.
-The UN believes (p 115) some of these violations amount to war crimes or crimes against humanity.
-As a result of these hostilities, both during and after the war, Sri Lanka has become a source country for Australia’s resettlement program.
+As a result of these hostilities, both during and following the civil conflict, Sri Lanka has been a substantial source country for Australia’s refugee resettlement programme.

 Sri Lanka has a population of 21 million people.
-The Sinhalese are the largest ethnic group in the country, followed by Sri Lankan Tamils and Sri Lankan Muslims.
-After the conflict began in 1983, many Sri Lankans (mostly Tamil) sought refuge in India, Canada, Denmark, France, Germany and the United Kingdom.
+The Sinhalese are the largest ethnic group in the country, followed by Sri Lankan Tamils.
+After the conflict began in 1983, many Sri Lankans (mostly Tamil) sought refuge in India, Canada, Europe and the United Kingdom.

 Approximately 470,000 Sri Lankan civilians were internally displaced during various stages of the war, although the majority of these people have returned to their places of origin.
 Since 2009, the number of people who are internally displaced has steadily declined.
 At the end of 2015, more than 190,000 Sri Lankan nationals were of concern to the UNHCR, including refugees, asylum seekers, internally displaced persons, returnees and stateless persons.

-Between the period 2001-02 and 2011-12, Sri Lanka ranked in the top six countries of origin for Australia’s onshore humanitarian program.
-In the years 2007-08 and 2010-11 it also ranked in the top ten countries of origin for Australia’s offshore humanitarian program.
-As at 30 April 2013, Sri Lankans made up 22 per cent of those in immigration detention facilities and 22 per cent of those in community detention (the second largest nationality in both cases).
-The Australian Government funds various activities to assist Sri Lanka in its migration management practices.
+Between the period 2001-02 and 2011-12, Sri Lanka ranked in the top six countries of origin for Australia’s onshore humanitarian programme.
+In the years 2007-08 and 2010-11 it also ranked in the top ten countries of origin for Australia’s offshore humanitarian programme.